luxonis/depthai-python/docs/source/install.rst

 Jetson Nano
 ***********

-Perform the following steps, after completing a fresh install and setup.
-On the first log in, **DO NOT** immediately run updates.
+To install DepthAI on Jetson Nano, perform the following steps, after completing a fresh install and setup.
+On the first log in, **do not** immediately run updates.

 Go to the *Software* (App Store) and delete the apps or software that you probably will not use.
 Then open a terminal window and run the following commands: